leozhangcs/leozhangcs.github.io/index.md

 - -->
 - [May-26] Three works, __Defending Jailbreak Attacks on Large Language Models via Manifold Trajectory Kinetics__, __"Do Not Mention This to the User": Detecting and Understanding Malicious Agent Skills__, and __Low-Cost Hard-Label Adversarial Attack with Theoretical Foundations__, have been directly accepted to _USENIX Security 2026_!
 Congrats to Jun, Zhihao, Hangtao, and all collaborators for this fantastic achievement!

+- [May-26] Our new work __Rethinking Federated Unlearning via the Lens of Memorization__ has been accepted to the _32nd SIGKDD Conference on Knowledge Discovery and Data Mining (KDD)_!
+Congrats to Jiaheng!

-- [May-26] Our new work __Persistent Backdoor Attacks in Class-Incremental Learning via Structural Invariant Anchoring__ has been accepted to the _43th International Conference on Machine Learning (ICML)_!
+- [May-26] Our new work __Persistent Backdoor Attacks in Class-Incremental Learning via Structural Invariant Anchoring__ has been accepted to the _43rd International Conference on Machine Learning (ICML)_!
 Congrats to Junhuang and Linshan!

 - [Apr-26] I will serve as an Area Chair for NeurIPS-25.
 Looking forward to your good work!